lelordoftech/CarND-Vehicle-Detection/writeup_report.md

 * Try other Classifier method, not just linear SVC to get not only better accuracy prediction but also processing faster in almost weak laptop
 * Optimize sliding windows with Multi-scale Windows
-* Optimize speed of main pipeline with Hog Sub-sampling Window Search
 * Refer heatmap of current frame to the previous frame to make the result more smooth
 * Implement other detected vehicle positions drawn: circles, cubes ...
 * Combine with Advanced Lane detection project